sasanarakkha/study-tools/pali-class/pali-class-adv.md

 ------

 This material based on the New Pali Course Part 3 - Ven.
 A.P.
-Buddhadatta
+Buddhadatta.

+Can be found in the class folder on the server:

+`\\FILESRV1\share1\Sharing between users\13 For Pāli class\Extra Reading\`

 ------